 For selective majors in the Biological Sciences, Economics, Mathematics, and Physics departments, required major preparation courses must be completed by the end of the spring term prior to transfer, with a specific major preparation GPA by the end of the fall term you apply, to meet the conditions of TAG.
 Students may TAG to other majors without completing all of the courses on Assist, although it is strongly recommended to complete as much major preparation as possible to be prepared to transfer.

 Yes, as long as you have at least 30 semester/45 quarter units from a CCC, and your last term before transfer is at a CCC.
 Courses taken at non-CCC institutions are not guaranteed to be UC transferable, please refer to the Guide to Course Transferability PDF for more details.

 Enter courses that you might take in winter or spring on your TAG application, and then update your planned courses on your UC application in November and/or in the UC application via the Transfer Academic Update in January.
 It is okay if your TAG and UC application spring courses do not match.
 As long as you meet eligibility and major preparation requirements, it is okay to take different courses in the winter or spring than you originally entered on your TAG application.

 Yes, the TAG is really a guarantee so long as all requirements are met.
-You must submit a TAG application to UCSB in September and a UC application to UCSB in November.
+You must submit a TAG application to UCSB in September and a UC application to UCSB in October or November.
 Your TAG/admission decision will be released in mid to late April.

 UCSB TAG Overview